Nathan Hale: Intelligence-gathering mission

-Hale volunteered on September 8, 1776, to go behind enemy lines and report on British troop movements, which he knew was an act of spying, punishable by death.
-He was ferried across the Long Island Sound to Huntington, New York, on British-controlled Long Island, on September 12.
-Hale planned to disguise himself as a Dutch schoolteacher looking for work, though he did not travel under an assumed name and reportedly carried with him his Yale diploma bearing his real name.
+On September 8, 1776, Hale volunteered to go behind enemy lines and report on British troop movements, which he knew was an act of spying punishable by death.
+On September 12, he was ferried across Long Island Sound to Huntington, New York on British-controlled Long Island.
+Hale planned to disguise himself as a Dutch schoolteacher looking for work, although he did not travel under an assumed name and reportedly carried with him his Yale diploma bearing his name.

-While Hale was undercover, New York City (then the area at the southern tip of Manhattan, mostly south of what is now Chambers Street) fell to British forces on September 15, and Washington was forced to retreat to the island's north in Harlem Heights (what is now Morningside Heights).
-Shortly after, on September 21, a quarter of the lower portion of Manhattan burned in the Great New York Fire of 1776.
-The fire was later widely thought to have been started by American saboteurs in order to keep the city from falling into British hands, and though setting fire to New York during Washington's retreat had indeed been proposed, Washington and the Congress had rejected the idea and denied responsibility.
+While Hale was undercover, New York City—then an area at the southern tip of Manhattan, mostly south of what is now Chambers Street—fell to British forces on September 15, so Washington was forced to retreat to the north in Harlem Heights (now Morningside Heights).
+On September 21, a quarter of the lower portion of Manhattan burned in the Great New York Fire of 1776.
+The fire was later widely thought to have been started by American saboteurs in order to keep the city from falling into British hands, and though setting fire to New York during Washington's retreat had indeed been proposed, Washington and Congress had rejected the idea and denied responsibility.
 The Americans accused British soldiers of starting the fires without orders from their superiors so they could sack the city.
-In the fire's aftermath, more than 200 American Patriots were detained by the British for questioning.
+In the fire's aftermath, more than two-hundred American Patriots were detained by the British for questioning.

 An account of Hale's capture, later obtained by the Library of Congress, was written by Consider Tiffany, a Connecticut shopkeeper and Loyalist.
 In Tiffany's account, Major Robert Rogers of the Queen's Rangers saw Hale in a tavern and recognized him.
 After luring Hale into betraying his allegiance by pretending to be a Patriot himself, Rogers and his Rangers apprehended Hale near Flushing Bay in Queens, New York.
 Another story is that Hale's cousin, a Loyalist named Samuel Hale, was the one who revealed his true identity.

 British General William Howe had established his headquarters in the Beekman House in a then-rural part of Manhattan, on a rise between what are now 50th and 51st Streets between First and Second Avenues, near where Beekman Place commemorates the connection.
 Hale reportedly was questioned by Howe, and physical evidence was found on him.
 Rogers provided information about the case.
 According to some accounts, Hale spent the night in a greenhouse at the mansion, while others say he spent it in a bedroom there.
 He requested a Bible; his request was denied.
 Sometime later, he requested a clergyman.
 Again, the request was denied.
 General Howe did permit him to write letters: one to his brother Enoch and other to his commanding officer, but the next day, they were torn up in front of him by the provost marshal, Captain Cunningham.